SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Protocols_and_templates/Information_templates/Tutorials/Information_Templates_Tutorial.md

    1. In the *details of parameter* section, under *Description*, select the *Override* checkbox.

-   1. Enter a new display name for the parameter.
+   1. Enter the new display name for the parameter.

       | Parameter name | Display name |
       |--|--|